Yo-kai Watch 3: Sequel

-The fourth game in the series, Yo-kai Watch 4, was released for the Nintendo Switch in Japan on June 20, 2019.
+The fourth game in the main series, Yo-kai Watch 4, was released for the Nintendo Switch in Japan on June 20, 2019.
 A western release was confirmed at a panel held during the Anime Expo in July 2019, however, in October 2020, Level 5's North American operations shut down, putting into question the chances for the game to be released in North America.
 However, with Level 5 returning to the international market in February 2023, the status of the localization remains uncertain.